Quick facts about Cenovus

 Foster Creek: located about 330 kilometres northeast of Edmonton on the Cold Lake Air Weapons Range.
 Our largest project, considered among the best commercial and technical steam-assisted gravity drainage (SAGD) projects in the industry.
-The pilot project began in 1996 and in 2002 became the industry's first commercial SAGD project.
-Foster Creek's current gross production capacity is approximately 120,000 barrels per day gross.
+The project began in 1996 and in 2001 became the industry's first commercial SAGD project.
+Foster Creek's current expected gross production capacity is approximately 150,000 barrels per day.
 The project is 50 percent owned by ConocoPhillips.

-Christina Lake: located about 120 kilometres south of Fort McMurray.
+Christina Lake: located about 150 kilometres south of Fort McMurray.
 Christina Lake, a top-tier reservoir with huge potential for growth, began in 2000 and is in an earlier stage of development than Foster Creek.
-Its current production capacity is 98,000 barrels per day.
+Its current expected gross production capacity is 138,000 barrels per day.
 The project is 50 percent owned by ConocoPhillips.

 Pelican Lake: located about 300 kilometres north of Edmonton.
 We produce heavy oil from the mobile Wabiskaw formation at our Pelican Lake project.
 Since 2006, polymer has been injected along with water flooding technology to optimize horizontal drilling and enhance production from this reservoir.
-It currently produces about 24,000 barrels per day and is expected to reach 55,000 barrels per day.
+It currently produces about 24,000 barrels per day.

 Weyburn: located in southeast Saskatchewan.
-Our Weyburn project is currently producing about 16,000 barrels per day net.
-Since the start of CO2 injection in 2000, more than 18 million tonnes of CO2 have been stored here, which otherwise would have been vented into the atmosphere.
+Our Weyburn project is currently producing about 16,000 barrels per day.
+Since the start of CO2 injection in 2000, more than 24 million tonnes of CO2 have been stored here, which otherwise would have been vented into the atmosphere.

 Natural Gas: the majority of the natural gas production comes from our shallow gas play that covers more than three million acres in southeast Alberta, including parts of Canadian Forces Base Suffield.
 We have operated for more than 50 years in the area and in that time have produced in excess of two trillion cubic feet of natural gas.
 Shallow natural gas is drilled with lighter equipment and has a small environmental footprint.

 Wood River Refinery: located in Roxana, Illinois.
-This refinery has a processing capacity of approximately 311,000 barrels per day.
+This refinery has a processing capacity of approximately 314,000 barrels per day.
 It refines crude oils to produce gasoline, diesel and jet fuel, petrochemical feedstocks and asphalts.
-In November 2011, the completed coker construction and start up of the coker and refinery expansion (CORE) project happened.
-The project's completion has increased total Canadian heavy crude oil processing capacity to between 200,000 barrels per day and 220,000 barrels per day.
+In November 2011, the completed coker construction and start-up of the coker and refinery expansion (CORE) project happened.
+The project's completion has increased total Canadian heavy crude oil processing capacity up to 220,000 barrels per day.
 The project is 50 percent owned by Phillips 66.

 Borger Refinery: located in Borger, Texas.
-This refinery has a processing capacity of approximately 146,000 barrels per day of crude oil and approximately 45,000 barrels per day of NGLs.
+This refinery has a processing capacity of approximately 146,000 barrels per day, including 35,000 barrels of crude oil and 45,000 barrels per day of NGLs.
 It produces gasoline, diesel and jet fuel along with NGLs and solvents.
 In July 2007, a new coker, with a capacity of approximately 25,000 barrels per day, was brought into service, enabling the refinery to process heavy oil blends.
 The project is 50 percent owned by Phillips 66.

 IMPORTANT NOTE: Cenovus presents production volumes on a net to Cenovus before royalties basis, unless otherwise stated.